Ecoshrooms

 📦 Develop

-We started with a rapid ideation sprint, getting every idea out of our heads and onto the page.
-From cherry blossom rest stations to frog-shaped solar bins, no concept was too weird — just fun, playful, and rooted in our user insights.
+We kicked things off with a rapid ideation sprint, sketching out early concepts through storyboards.
+From cherry blossom rest stations to frog-shaped solar bins, no idea was too weird.
+Just playful, purposeful, and grounded in user insights.

 Each of us brought 3 concepts to the table.
 My teammate explored interactive bins shaped like mushrooms that glowed and spoke.
 I leaned into safety-focused features like soft lighting and nighttime visibility.